reactjs/react-lifecycles-compat/README.md

 ## What is this project?

-React version 17 will deprecate several of the class component API lifecycles: `componentWillMount`, `componentWillReceiveProps`, and `componentWillUpdate`.
-(See [React RFC 6](https://github.com/reactjs/rfcs/pull/6) for more information about this decision.)
+React version 17 will deprecate several of the class component API lifecycles: `componentWillMount`, `componentWillReceiveProps`, and `componentWillUpdate` and introduce a couple of new ones.
+(Check out the [ReactJS blog](https://reactjs.org/blog) for more information about this decision.)

 This would typically require any third party libraries dependent on those lifecycles to release a new major version in order to adhere to semver.
 However, the `react-lifecycles-compat` polyfill offers a way to remain compatible with older versions of React (0.14.9+). 🎉😎